 And then you arrive at the engineering masterpiece, the mile long Zion Mt Carmel tunnel through the mountain.
 Opened in 1930 this was the longest tunnel of its kind.
 It’s reported that it took 146 tons of dynamite to create the tunnel that made this road possible.
 There were originally 6 windows within the tunnel to provide views into Zion Canyon, but today only 2 remain open due to rock slide and erosion damage.
-For a great overview of the construction of the tunnel on the Zion Mount Carmel Highway check out this article in the Deseret News.

 Although a tunnel is always fun, what I loved most about this one was the emergence into the light where we were greeted by spectacular shades of reds and pinks in the mountain canyon walls.